MichaelKirbyIT/Threat-Hunt-Report-Ghost-In-The-Stack/README.md

 ---

-## Scenario

-Management suspects that employees may be using TOR browsers to bypass network security controls.
-Recent network logs show unusual encrypted traffic patterns and connections to known TOR entry nodes.
-There have also been anonymous reports of employees discussing ways to access restricted sites during work hours.
-The goal is to detect any TOR usage and analyze related security incidents to mitigate potential risks.

----

 ## Where It Started

 It started with a case file.
 Nine closed alerts, a handful of open tickets, and a Linux developer box that nobody had looked at too closely.
 My job was to figure out what actually happened.